lisanna-dettwyler/nix-scheduler-hook/README.md

 Currently, only Slurm is supported through its [REST API](https://slurm.schedmd.com/rest.html).
 This requires `slurmrestd` to be running on the cluster and for you to have a valid JWT token for your account.
 At a minimum, you should set `slurm-jwt-token` in `nsh.conf` to your JWT token.

+The current settings available for Slurm are:

+- `slurm-api-host`: Hostname or address of the Slurm REST API endpoint.
+Default: `localhost`.
+- `slurm-api-port`: Port to use for the Slurm REST API endpoint.
+Default: `6820`.
+- `slurm-jwt-token`: JWT token for authentication to the Slurm REST API.
+- `slurm-extra-submission-params`: Extra parameters to set in the `/job/submit` API request, as a JSON dictionary that will be merged with the 'job' value in the [`job_submit_req`](https://slurm.schedmd.com/rest_api.html#v0.0.44_job_submit_req) object.
+Takes precedence over parameters specified at the derivation level.

 Extra job parameters to control things like required CPU count and memory can also be specified on a per-derivation basis.
 For Slurm, this can be set in the `extraSlurmParams` attribute of a derivation, and it functions exactly like the `slurm-extra-submission-params` setting.
 For example:

 ```nix